 Speaking ahead of the council's launch on Monday, Dr Byron said: Every parent will know that video games and the internet are a part of childhood like never before.

 This is extremely positive; giving kids the opportunities to learn to have fun and communicate in ways that previous generations could only dream of.
-But it can also present a huge challenge to parents and other adults involved in
+But it can also present a huge challenge to parents and other adults involved in the welfare of

 Beyer dreams about the new UK Council for Child Internet Safety